bloggervista/Wordpress-Advance-Popular-Post/readme.md

 # Learning Managment with Wordpress
 * Make wordpress a tool to teach students.

+# Contribution
+Feel free to fork and contribute this plugin.
+I will feel very happy to merge these PR

 # Licence
 You're free to use this package (it's MIT-licensed), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning this repo name.